All Episodes

 What's the difference between a Christian soap opera and one of the network soap operas?

-Well this one is is is spiritually related.
+Well, this one is spiritually related.

 Because I did a film for the first time this year.

-I don't I don't know if you had a chance to do that.
+I don't know if you had anything.

-I did a movie with him, yeah.
+I did a movie with him.

-We did one nation under God, it comes out this year.
+It comes out this year.

-So yeah, exactly that.
+So, yeah, exactly that.

 It did so well.